vmware-archive/nerpa/README.md

 ./scripts/run-nerpa.sh nerpa_controlplane/example example
 ```

-If you did not previously use the installation and build scripts, you must ensure that all software dependencies are in the expected locations for the runtime script.
+If you did not previously use the scripts that build dependencies and Nerpa, you must ensure that all software dependencies are in the expected locations for the runtime script.

 ### Test
 The snvs example program includes an automatic test program to check that the MAC learning table functions as expected.
 To use it, first build it with: